juandanieto/juandanieto/README.md

 - 💬 I research NLP with a focus on explainability and cultural sensitivity in AI
 - ⚛️ I bridge classical Machine Learning, NLP and Quantum Computing applied to real-world problems
 - 🤖 Enthusiast of RAG architectures, LLM fine-tuning and AI agents
-- 📧 You can reach me at LinkedIn: [linkedin/juandanieto](https://linkedin.com/in/juandanieto)
+- 📧 Reach me at LinkedIn: [linkedin/juandanieto](https://linkedin.com/in/juandanieto)

 <br/>